Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ![While I did have a picture here it apparently failed.
 Inform me and I will try to fix it.](http://i607.photobucket.com/albums/tt156/akhierthedragonhearted/Blog%20Images/SDL2%20-%20That%20Which%20I%20Learned/009.png "You might even consider making them the default or something")

-&nbsp;&nbsp;&nbsp;Now to finish the basic setup so lets grab the dlls we want.
+&nbsp;&nbsp;&nbsp;Now to finish the basic setup so let's grab the dlls we want.
 For this just head to where ever you stored all the stuff and crack open the bin folder.
 As I mentioned above all the dlls for SDL2 are contained here, or at least for our needs.
 In this case what we need is as follows, so just select them and copy them into the project folder.